SPD Selector

 Ideal applications: Franklin rod air terminals are suitable for residential buildings, commercial structures, industrial facilities, and all general-purpose lightning protection applications.

-Franklin rods remain the most widely specified air terminal type globally due to proven reliability, universal code acceptance, and cost-effectiveness for lightning protection systems.
+Franklin rods remain the most widely specified lightning rod type globally due to proven reliability, universal code acceptance, and cost-effectiveness for lightning protection systems.

 Blunt Tip Air Terminal